The cycle industry’s professional hub

 For 2018, a high profile public affairs and PR programme will aim to secure Government support for a significant uptake of e-bikes, and to push for cycling on the national curriculum.

 This will support a compelling case for Government action to support a growing domestic cycle industry post-Brexit.

 Join the BA to be part of securing the industry’s future, growing the market for us all.
 The larger our membership, the stronger our voice as we represent you at all levels; joining the BA means investing in the future of our industry.

 The BA now produces for members the most detailed analysis of import and export data available.
 BA members also have immediate access to full HMRC import data as soon as it’s released.

 We remain determined to crack high quality market (retail) intelligence for the industry and we are in the process of commissioning a market data monitor to do so.
 This will see the BA acting as a neutral broker to commission the best value retail audit data for members.

 We will also be commissioning supplementary economic research to support our advocacy work, and as a follow up to last year’s report establishing the significant economic contribution made by the bicycle industry to the UK economy.

 Don’t let your organisation miss out: join the BA for full access and participation.

-The BA offers a wide range of technical support to members via its Technical Advice Service.
-This includes free advice on the rules and regulations which apply to new cycles sold in the UK, the product testing that is needed to demonstrate compliance, and other regulations which affect member companies, including lighting regulations, consumer law, WEEE, RoHS, and the rules relating to electric bikes in the UK and Europe, and recall procedures.
+The BA offers a wide range of technical support to members to help you navigate all aspects of compliance and product safety.
+This includes regular technical meetings plus free individual advice on the rules and regulations which apply to new cycles sold in the UK, the product testing that is needed to demonstrate safety, and other regulations which affect member companies, including lighting regulations, consumer law, WEEE, RoHS, battery handling guidance and more.

 For a BA membership application pack please contact us.